If the user has to fill out a form multiple times, it’s a good idea to reset form after they submit it. Like so:

 }

-How to clear form after submit in React
+Clear form after submit in React

-Step 1 : Set up the form
+Step 1 : Initialize state

 <label>Your full name:</label>